 Welcome to New York

 Cross an avenue, bridge, or park, and there’s a different neighborhood at every turn.
 Within each of the five boroughs are never-ending culinary options.
-Ordering a taco, whether from a trendy birria truck or a counter that’s barely the size of a studio apartment, can mean enduring the same waits as Michelin-starred establishments.
-There’s a wide range of dining to do between the most affordable and the blowout meals in this city — and there’s a quality option at every price, which is part of what sets New York apart.
+Ordering a taco, whether from a popular birria truck or a takeout counter the size of a studio apartment, can mean enduring the same waits as some Michelin-starred establishments.
+There’s a wide range of dining to do between the city’s most affordable and blowout meals — and there’s a quality option at every price, which is part of what sets New York apart.

 Where to Start on Eater New York’s Top Maps

-New York’s most well-known dishes go far beyond pizza and pastrami — though you don’t want to pass those up, either.
-The most iconic dishes are a study in the city’s diverse culinary scene, including spicy cumin lamb noodles, jerk chicken, and egg creams.
+New York’s most well-known dishes go beyond bagels, pizza, and pastrami — though you don’t want to miss those, either.
+Our guide to the city’s most iconic dishes is a study in egg creams, banana pudding, hot dogs, and hand-pulled noodles.

 Opinions vary on the city’s finest bagels, but one thing is clear: This is New York’s unofficial favorite food.
 The big, chewy versions found at Ess-a-Bagel or the dense, bialy-like ones from Shelsky’s Brooklyn Bagels are just two worth seeking out.

 The leading sushi restaurants in New York offer a range of experiences.
 Diners can max out credit cards with luxe omakase or find quality fish at affordable prices.
 Wondering who has the best fish in the city?
 Our critic has thoughts.

 From red-sauce classics to trattorias inspired by Tuscany, New York excels at Italian food.
 In the Bronx’s Little Italy, the chalkboard menu outside of Roberto’s advertises daily pasta specials, while the popular Don Angie in the West Village offers modern takes on Italian American staples.